wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.4
+* Fixed a bug caused by work on the root server.
+This bug prevents the details window from appearing on the standard shortcode.

 = 3.0.3
 * Adds Swedish baseline localization (Still need to add localization detection).